pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

 China Aerospace Studies Institute
 38
-Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era The successive three great leaps are the "trilogy" in which the Communist Party of China has led the people to realize the great rejuvenation of the Chinese nation in modern times.
+Translation published Fall 2023Basic Issues of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era The successive three great leaps are the "trilogy" in which the CCP has led the people to realize the great rejuvenation of the Chinese nation in modern times.
 Socialism with Chinese characteristics has entered a new era, opening a new chapter in the third part of the great rejuvenation of the Chinese nation and ushering in a new journey for the Chinese